nathanwoulfe/Plumber-2/EULA.md

 The Vendor will address breaking changes introduced by Umbraco upgrades in a timely fashion, but offers no guarantees as to the timeliness of any required bug fixes or the release of the updated Product.

-### Phone home

-The Product communicates periodically with a server maintained by the Vendor, to establish licence validity.
-At some point in the future, additional telemetry information may be collected in order to assist development decisions and improve the Product.

-No personally identifying information is transmitted, nor will be at any time in the future.
-This is not Silicon Valley, Plumber is not Pied Piper.

-Attempting to disable or intercept the Phone Home request is a violation of the terms of this Licence, and frankly, poor digital citizenship.

 ### Privacy

 The Vendor uses a third party payment provider to manage licencing.
 The third party collects and stores identifying information in line with its own privacy and data collection policies.
 The Vendor, as a customer of the payment provider, is bound by the applicable provider policies and has access to that data.